SaschaStrand/ClientRepeat/README.md

 ## How To Use

-Note: ClientRepeat includes only the most minimal security features, so in cases where client confidentiality is important, please run it only locally.
+Note: ClientRepeat includes only the most minimal security features (effectively none), so in cases where client confidentiality is important, please run it only locally.

 1. Create a username and password and log in